Cisco results to reflect sales slump; investors brace for more bad news

 "That seemingly conservative guidance seems pretty appropriate," said Leopold, citing broader concerns about weakness in emerging markets and weak reports from other companies with exposure there.

-International Business Machines Corp (IBM.N), another U.S. technology bellwether with emerging markets exposure, missed its revenue expectations for the fourth quarter in a row in January, citing weakness in markets such as China.
+International Business Machines Corp, another U.S. technology bellwether with emerging markets exposure, missed its revenue expectations for the fourth quarter in a row in January, citing weakness in markets such as China.

 Wall Street on average expects Cisco to report earnings per share of 37 cents on revenue of $11.027 billion for its fiscal second quarter, according to Thomson Reuters I/B/E/S.